blain1995/100DaysOfCode/logs/days31to40.md

 ### Thoughts:

 Learning HTML and CSS with the intention of being able to design my own website containing links to all my public talks/publications/social media.
 Hopefully things will get a bit easier as time goes on and my skills develop!

+## Day 40: 9th April 2021

+### Today's progress:

+Learnt about relative and absoloute positioning in CSS and played around with some website formatting.

+### Thoughts:

+Not the biggest fan of CSS if I'm honest but maybe that will change...